Jazzer360/python-examine/README.md

-# python-examine
+# examine
-examine - A simple library for examining complex data structures
+A simple library for examining complex data structures